ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/10_Specialties/101401 Identification Devices.md

 			1. OSHA Danger Sign.
 			2. Description of Danger: “MULTIPLE VOLTAGE SOURCES”.
 	15. Color Coding
-5. Color and band piping in accordance with State of CDPHE, Design Criteria for Potable Water Systems.
+5. Color and band piping in accordance with State of State Department of Public Health and Environment, Design Criteria for Potable Water Systems.
 	1. Place bands:
 		1. Along continuous lines.
 		2. At changes in direction.